oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ---
 #### 1.1.1 Set up macOS option
 This lab works with a a Container Runtime as mentioned before.
 If you want to use a lighter VM, you have the option to use Colima too.
 In this case you need as a pre-requisite to install **docker**.
 Start the container runtime engine with a new profile.
-If you already have one that you want use, please double-check that it uses 4 CPUs and 8GB of memory at minimum.
+If you already have one that you want to use, please double-check that it uses 4 CPUs and 8GB of memory at minimum.
 Otherwise:

 ```bash
 brew install colima